-Clement went on to open up several shops in the wet Puget Sound, including one in Lakewood that continues to operate with high ratings today.
+Clement went on to open up several shops in the wet Puget Sound, including one in Lakewood and their most recent shop in downtown Tacoma.
+Both continue to operate with high ratings today.
 Just as it did in its early days, House of Donuts provides a wide variety, yet has die-hard followers of their old fashioned and plain doughnuts.

 Drum Roll Please

 I know you’ve been wondering about the results of my brother’s blind taste test of local doughnuts.
 With a total of eight voters, the contenders ranked as follows.